Vistaus/lock-message/README.md

 ## How to Use?

 Install the app from the App Store by following the download link.
 You will see a circular button with a `+` button in it.
-Click on it and then add your custom lock message. as shown in the images below.
+Click on it and then add your custom lock message as shown in the images below.

 Then click on the green color tick button to add the text.
 Your custom lock message will be added to the lock screen.

 Now check the lock screen of your Ubuntu Phone.
 You should see your custom lock message there.
-If you do not see it there, then there may be a display conflict with other user metrics.
+If you do not see it there, then it is probably hidden in usermetrics queu.

-To clear the other metrics, please restart your mobile phone to clear those metrics.
-After restart, you should see the custom message on the lock screen circle.
+You can click anywhere on the text inside the circle to toggle the messages untill your locked message is shown up.

 ## Tests